Advait-Sen/Instajudge/README.md

 # Instajudge

- Judging app for Debate club
+ Judging app for Debate club.
+Faster than quickjudge.

-## To contribute

-Clone the master branch, and use it normally

 ## How to use in debates